osrf/gazebo_tutorials/haptix_optitrack/tutorial.md

 If you received a premade set of tracking targets, download the Motive project file, [haptix_osrf.ttp](https://github.com/osrf/gazebo_tutorials/raw/master/haptix_optitrack/files/haptix_osrf.ttp) to the Desktop of the Windows machine.
 We are going to make a small modification to calibrate each component.

 ### Tracking rigid bodies
-Make sure Gazebo is closed on Linux.
+Make sure Gazebo-classic is closed on Linux.
 On your Windows machine, make sure the Optitrack is plugged in via USB, and start the Motive software by clicking on the shortcut on your desktop.

 [[file:files/motive_icon.PNG]]